-MORGANTOWN, W.Va. — Family is everything to West Virginia quarterback Skyler Howard.
-From an early age, his mother and No. 1 fan, Diedre Kelley, raised him to value family above all else.
+MORGANTOWN, W.Va. — From an early age, West Virginia quarterback Skyler Howard’s mother and No. 1 fan, Diedre Kelley, raised him to value family above all else.

-However, Skyler isn’t the only member of the Howard family with a bright football future.
-His two younger brothers Devyn and Ethan also share the same dedication and passion for the game.
+Skyler isn’t the only member of the Howard family with a bright football future.
+His two younger brothers, Devyn and Ethan, also share the same dedication and passion for the game.

-“Unfortunately, I don’t get to spend a lot of time with them as much as I would like because of being up here (in Morgantown) all the time and most of the summer, Howard said.
-“But when I’m home (in Texas), I’m always trying to do what they wanna do whether it’s riding go karts or something.
-They always wanna go practice football or go lift weights or something and so I really just try to be there for them.”
+“Unfortunately, I don’t get to spend a lot of time with them as much as I would like because of being up here (in Morgantown) all the time and most of the summer,” Howard said.
+“But when I’m home (in Texas), I’m always trying to do what they wanna do.
+They always wanna go practice football or go lift weights or something and I really just try to be there for them.”

 Both Devyn and Ethan play the quarterback position, just like their older brother.
 Devyn has just began his high school career at Brewer High School in Forth Worth, Texas, where Skyler made a name for himself on the football field before graduating early to begin his collegiate career.

-Skyler’s road to WVU was lengthy.
-From being a walk-on at Stephen F. Austin, to departing for Riverside Community College in California when his original plans didn’t quite work out, it took a while for him to find the perfect place for success.
+Howard’s road to WVU was lengthy.
+From being a walk-on at Stephen F. Austin to departing for Riverside Community College in California when his original plans didn’t quite work out, it took a while for him to find the perfect place to find success.

-According to Skyler, he wants nothing more than to see his brothers succeed at a high level, just like he’s doing now.
+According to Howard, he wants nothing more than to see his brothers succeed at a high level – just like he’s doing now.

 As the older brother, Skyler is usually the one playing the motivator role.
 But even with both of his brothers being over 1,000 miles away, he says it’s purely motivational having them look up to him and what he’s trying to accomplish in West Virginia.